How to cultivate environmental awareness in schools

 Apart from being observant, the children were also quite inquisitive and always ready with a “why” or “how” when being taught something new.

-The first few years of a person’s life is the time in which we learn new concepts the quickest.
-If adults and children were exposed to a new language, children would more likely be able to speak this new language easier and more naturally than an adult.
-When studying the brain, I recall my own biology teachers saying, “a child’s brain is like a sponge, it soaks up all the information it receives.”
+The first few years of a person’s life is the time in when we learn new concepts the quickest.
+If both adults and children are exposed to a new language, the children are more likely than the adults to speak this new language with ease.
+Indeed, I recall my own biology teachers saying, “A child’s brain is like a sponge, it soaks up all the information it receives.”

 School: a centre of learning, an institution for educating children

-If we look at the definition of a school I suppose it would only be fair to say that schools have a responsibility towards our future leaders to, not only teach them how to count, spell, read and write, but also about environmental awareness.
+If we look at this definition of a school, it is fair to say that schools have a responsibility towards our future leaders.
+This involves not only teaching them how to count, spell, read and write, but enshrining environmental awareness in them from an early age.
 We have gathered a few ideas on how to cultivate environmental awareness in schools.

 Being aware of these issues and making beneficial lifestyle changes accordingly is what environmental awareness is about.

 In order to raise awareness around environmental issues, it is vital to start the conversation early.
 Environmental awareness should be part of school curriculums and all schools can learn something from the Echo-Schools Initiative.

 - This global initiative began in 1994 and encourages young people to engage in their environment to protect it.

 - They have helped establish environmental education programmes in schools in 68 countries.

 - As of 2017, the programme had reached 19 million students.